From Sora User to ZSky Creator: A Migration Diary

 Day 4: Finding ZSky

 Monday morning a friend who runs a bigger channel than mine texted me one link: zsky.ai/sora-refugee.
-She said "try this one, audio's already in the video, no watermark, and the free tier doesn't feel like a trial."
+She said "try this one, audio's already in the video, 1080p videos with audio, and the free tier doesn't feel like a trial."

 The first video I made was the Tokyo alleyway prompt from Friday.
 It took about 30 seconds to render.
 When I pressed play, rain actually hit the pavement with sound.
 I didn't realize how much I'd been missing audio until I heard it.